Are you or your students interested in participating in the Junior Duck Stamp Contest?

 - The entry may be multi-color, black and white, or a single color; it may be rendered in ink, paint, pastel, crayon, or pencil.

-- Techniques may include scratch-board, airbrush, linoleum printing, paper collage, dry brush, crosshatch, pointillism, etc. No photography, weak pencil, or computer-generated art will be accepted.
+- Techniques may include scratch-board, airbrush, linoleum printing, paper collage, dry brush, crosshatch, pointillism, etc. No photography or computer-generated art will be accepted.

 - No lettering, words, signatures or initials may appear on the front of the design.
 Inclusion of such markings will result in disqualification.